 PPE is equipment one uses to protect themselves against harm, whether in hospital settings (gloves, surgical masks, etc.) or on construction sites (hard hats, steel-toed boots, etc.).
 Since the COVID-19 pandemic, the main PPE used as a barrier between a person's eyes, nose, and mouth and the virus are masks.
 Another crucial PPE equipment is gloves and hand sanitizer.

 You can still spread the virus if you have no symptoms (asymptomatic) or if you have the virus, but you haven't started to show signs (pre-symptomatic) just yet.
-So, to limit the spread of the virus, it's crucial to wear a mask.
+So, in order to limit the spread of the virus, it's crucial to wear a mask.

 According to the Government of Canada website, "Medical gloves are essential during the COVID-19 outbreak.
 They help slow the spread of the disease in Canada and protect healthcare providers."

 The importance of handwashing has also been highly recommended over and over again.
 The best way to cleanse your hands is by washing them with water and soap for at least 20 seconds.
 If soap and water are not available, then an alcohol-based hand sanitizer should be used.

 Alcohol hand sanitizers are accessible on the go and are 99.9% effective at killing germs.
 Get more information about hand sanitizers